 Mouthwash or a mouth rinse is a great addition to any brushing and flossing regimen.
 These rinses can reach nearly 100% of the surfaces in your mouth, unlike brushing, which means you stand a better chance of busting bacteria and maintaining (or achieving) great oral health.

-The trouble is, most conventional mouthwashes contain triclosan, alcohol, sulphates, and other chemicals that can irritate the delicate tissues in your mouth and even contribute to bacterial resistance.
+The trouble is, most conventional mouthwashes contain triclosan, alcohol, sulphates, and other chemicals that can irritate the delicate tissues in your mouth.
 And, as these rinses get sent down the drain on the regular, they also run the risk of getting into waterways and harming wildlife.

 There are better options though, so we’ve rounded up some of the best natural mouthwashes we could find and added a quick guide below on what to avoid in a mouthwash.